robwlakes/Weather-Station-OS-Sensors/CNC_Locker/README.md

 The engraving machine can be used for light weight milling jobs.
 However it is essentially an engraving machine with some milling capacity.
 The way the Spindle is mounted on the Z-Axis and that is mounted on the X-Axis projects the milling tool quite a wayout in front of the two X-Axis gantry rods.
 This gives considerable leaverage on that system and not being able to gain enough force to ensure the milling tools are held firmly against the object to guarantee the cut will be as accurate as possible.

-Forunately for PCBs the engraving tools need to be the most accurate, and the pressure required for success here is much smaller.
+Fortunately for PCBs the engraving tools need to be the most accurate, and the pressure required for success here is much smaller.
 The holes drilling and outline milling are all through the thickness of the board so just reducing the final milling the shape of the board with a 2mm bit can be done in 0.2mm steps rather than say 0.5mm steps.
 It takes longer but less likely to snap a tool or force an inaccurate cut.

 Working out the Auto Level in ChiliPeppr also meant figuring out how to use the A5Pin Probe in GRBL and how to minimise false limit triggering from random RF pulses.